backstage/backstage/docs/getting-started/configuration.md

 postgres=# ALTER USER postgres PASSWORD 'secret';
 ```

-For this tutorial, we're done here.
-Type `\q`, followed by pressing the enter
+That's enough database administration to get started.
+Type `\q`, followed by
-key.
+pressing the enter key.
 Then again type `exit` and press enter.
-Next, you need to install and
+Next, you need
-configure the client.
+to install and configure the client.

 Stop Backstage, and go to the root directory of your freshly installed Backstage
 App.
 Use the following commands to start the PostgreSQL client installation: